 Inflammation of the liver—hepatitis—has several possible causes, including:

 Toxins and chemicals such as excessive amounts of alcohol

 Autoimmune diseases that cause the immune system to attack healthy tissues in the body

 Hepatitis C is a curable disease caused by a virus that infects the liver.
 The virus, called hepatitis C virus (HCV), can cause lifelong infection, fibrosis (mild to moderate liver scarring), cirrhosis (serious liver scarring), liver cancer, liver failure, and death.

 There are two phases of hepatitis C infection—acute and chronic.
 Acute refers to a new HCV infection that is less than six months old.
 An HCV infection that lasts more than six months is chronic.
-There are 2.7 million to 3.9 million people in the United States with chronic HCV infection, and more than 21,000 new cases annually.
-Chronic HCV infection accounts for more than 17,000 deaths each year in the United States.
+According to the Centers for Disease Control and Prevention (CDC), there are at least 2.7 million people in the United States with chronic HCV infection.
+The most recent CDC data reported 29,718 new cases in 2013.
+Chronic HCV infection accounts for more than 19,000 deaths each year in the United States.

 Worldwide, it's estimated that up to 150 million people are living with HCV.